 - Guided tours leaving from Inverness.

-Inverness and Loch Ness are almost inseparable and if you only have time for one day trip from Inverness, then fill it with the highlights along Loch Ness.
+Inverness and Loch Ness are almost inseparable and if you only have time for one day trip from Inverness, then fill it with the must-see sites on Loch Ness.

 First, make your way to Drumnadrochit to visit Urquhart Castle, a ruined castle on the banks of the loch.
 The castle was built during the 13th century, played a key role in many battles and was raided many times.
 It was destroyed in the 17th century to keep the Jacobites from using it and never restored.
 In Drumnadrochit, you can also visit Nessieland and the Loch Ness Centre to learn more about the famous creature in the loch.

-Next up is a cruise on the loch.
-Loch Ness by Jacobite runs a variety of cruises on Loch Ness that last between one and four hours.
+Next up is a cruise on Loch Ness.
+Loch Ness by Jacobite runs a variety of cruises on the loch that last between one and four hours.
 Most leave from Clansman Harbour, a few miles north of Drumnadrochit.
-For a one-hour cruise, you can choose between an RIB speedboat and a bigger, more comfortable cruise ship.
-If you’d like to combine the cruise and castle experience, I recommend the 3-hour tour which includes one hour to explore the castle ruins.

 As you make your way further south, stop in Invermoriston for a little wander along the River Moriston.
 Its name means ‘river of waterfalls’ and it tumbles down to the loch in a series of small waterfalls – the Invermoriston Falls.
 The circular walk from the village car park takes about 30 minutes.